Join Us for Redwood Magic Family Camp!

 Full information on cost and registration is available on our Registration Page

-Our low fees include all camp costs including A-frame cabin or tent-camping, amazing predominantly-organic meals, workshops and other activities.
+Our low fees include all camp costs including rustic wooden cabin or tent-camping, amazing predominantly-organic meals, workshops and other activities.
 We keep our costs low by co-creating our camp.
 We offer some partial pre-camp work trades.

 Our Weavers and Spinners organizing team (made up of past campers) will anchor logistics, with help from all campers.
 Weavers will cover publicity, site logistics, kitchen and meals, finances, and basic health and safety.

-All participating families can make suggestions and offerings via our yahoogroup.
+All participating families can make suggestions and offerings via our googlegroup.

 For this camp truly to be “redwood magic,” we need two more things.
 Luckily, the redwoods are already there and waiting for us!

 The other thing we need is the magic.
 We will co-create what happens at this camp.
-There will be morning age-based paths, workshops, swimming, crafts, rituals, singing and drumming, a talent show, a dessert buffett – even some sleep!
+There will be morning age-based paths, afternoon and evening workshops, swimming, crafts, rituals, singing and drumming, a talent show – even some sleep!
 Each of us will bring offerings, skills, and hopefully an open heart and mind.

 Let’s keep dreaming of what we want our camp to be.
 Your ideas might resonate with others and take wings!

-We’ll invite along a few Reclaiming teachers to help anchor ritual and perhaps paths, and each of us can make offerings during the course of camp.
+We’ll invite along a few Reclaiming teachers to help anchor ritual and perhaps paths, and each of us can make offerings during our time at camp.

-We’ll share ideas on our yahoogroup as camp draws closer.
+We’ll share ideas on our googlegroup as camp draws closer.

 In the meantime, share your inspirations with organizers – email email@example.com